alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

   not insult or put down other participants.
 Harassment and other exclusionary behaviour aren't acceptable.
-This includes, but is not limited to Violent threats or language directed against another person, discriminatory jokes and language, Posting sexually explicit or violent material, Posting (or threatening to post) other people’s personally identifying information (“doxing”), Personal insults, especially those using racist or sexist terms, Unwelcome sexual attention, Advocating for or encouraging, any of the above
+This includes, but is not limited to Violent threats or language directed against another person, discriminatory jokes and language, posting sexually explicit or violent material, posting (or threatening to post) other people’s personally identifying information (“doxing”), Personal insults, especially those using racist or sexist terms, Unwelcome sexual attention, Advocating for or encouraging, any of the above